videlais/twine-space/docs/introduction/styling.md

 # Styling

-Twine Space supports a wide range of Markdown using markdown-it internally.
+TwineSpace supports a wide range of Markdown using markdown-it internally.

 ## Headings